tspindler-cms/DCS-Essex/README.md

 * The trail marking is suspended in thin air
 * The IFLOLS is not fully operational
 * The AA guns are not working
+* The VSN F-4B falls through the deck